vardhantapdiya/Informative-Blogs/README.md

 # Informative-Blogs
 This is minimalistic Blog website that I built using React.
 <br>
-Major React Funtionality that was at play here is <h5>ContextAPI</h5>.
+Main React Funtionality that this project is based on is ContextAPI.